umr4nlp/umr-guidelines/guidelines.md

 Martin **said** that the package has probably already **arrived**.

 ```
-(s / say
-	:actor (M / Martin)
-	:theme (a / arrive
-		:theme (p / package)
+(s/ say-01
+	:ARG0 (p/ person
+		:name (n/ name :op1 "Martin")
+	:ARG1 (a/ arrive-01
+		:ARG1 (p/ package
+			:ref-number Singular)
 		quot: s
-		modstr: Prt)
+		modstr: PrtAff)
 	modstr: Aff)
+(s/ sentence
+	:temporal ((PAST_REF :contained s1s)
+		   (s1s :before s1a))
+	**:modal ((AUTH :FullAff s1p)
+		(AUTH :FullAff s1s)
+		(s1p :PrtAff s1a)))**
 ```

-The *say*-event and the *arrive*-event each get a modal strength value (`:modstr`), which can then be represented in the dependency as shown on the right.
-The
-`:quot` value indicates than an event is being reported, and the participant role annotation can be used to automatically select the conceiver for the reported event(s), here, *Martin*.
+The *say*-event and the *arrive*-event each get a modal strength value (`:modstr`), which can then be represented in the dependency as an edge between the event and the relevant conceiver/source.
+The `:quot` value indicates than an event is being reported, and the participant role annotation can be used to automatically select the conceiver for the reported event(s), here, *Martin*.

-The road map stages build on each other to end up at a fully specified modal dependency structure.
+This simplified, mostly sentence-level, annotation process is step 0 of the road map for modal annotation.
+Step 1 builds on this step to end up at a fully specified modal dependency structure.
 This means that Stage 1 annotation involves first doing the Stage 0 modality annotations.
 (This contrasts with participant roles, where annotators can largely ignore Stage 0 if the annotation language has existing frame files.)

 [Back to Table of Contents](#toc)